 - 10.1 The College will use reasonable efforts to ensure it does not make changes to the material information relating to courses within 3 months of enrolment or after courses have started.
 However, sometimes this may be necessary, such as: - 10.1.1 To enable the College to deliver a better-quality educational experience to students enrolled on the course, and/or where such changes will not reasonably cause detriment to any student. - 10.1.2 To account for changes in theory, recent research, and best practice, so as to ensure the course content is accurate, up to date, and serves the best interest of students. - 10.1.3 To meet new or revised, legal, regulatory, and professional standards, as well as the requirements of accrediting bodies. - 10.1.4 Due to circumstances outside the reasonable control of the College. - 10.2 The College will carry out an assessment before implementing any changes and will only implement them if the College reasonably considers the change to be fair or unavoidable.
-If students disagree with the College's assessment in this regard students may raise concerns under the College's complaints procedure. - 10.3 Should the College wish to implement changes to the material information relating to a course for reasons other than those outlined above, then the College will notify affected students (or representatives appointed on behalf of such students where those affected are significant in number) and will engage in a process of consultation accordingly. - 10.4 The College will not cancel a course within 3 months prior to enrolment, or afterwards, unless: - 10.4.1 It is strictly necessary because of revocation, withdrawal or discontinuation of accreditation, validation or certification from a mandatory body relating to the course; or - 10.4.2 Due to circumstances outside the reasonable control of the College. - 10.5 In which case the College will use its best efforts to let students know as soon as reasonably possible, inform students of suitable alternative courses, and if such alternatives are not suitable, students will be entitled to withdraw from the course without any other study with the College and receive a refund of any tuition fees paid. - Due to Covid-19, the College's educational model for teaching and learning may be subject to change in response to any government and Public Health England advice and requirements.
-During the 2024-25 academic year the College's teaching sites are open, and the College looks forward to seeing students and staff on site.
-Where there are changes to the delivery model in response to any government and Public Health England advice students will be informed and teaching will continue but this may be through an on-line or blended applied learning approach.
-This means that students could experience a mixture of on-campus teaching and digital, off-campus learning. - 10.7 Where there are changes in response to government and Public Health England advice and this subsequently impacts planned assessment activity the College will work with awarding bodies and partner Universities to ensure all students are informed and are able to fulfil the assessment evidence requirements of their course.
+If students disagree with the College's assessment in this regard students may raise concerns under the College's complaints procedure. - 10.3 If a student exhausts the College's complaints procedure without resolution, they may seek an external review from the Office of the Independent Adjudicator (OIA). - 10.4 Should the College wish to implement changes to the material information relating to a course for reasons other than those outlined above, then the College will notify affected students (or representatives appointed on behalf of such students where those affected are significant in number) and will engage in a process of consultation accordingly. - 10.5 The College will not cancel a course within 3 months prior to enrolment, or afterwards, unless: - 10.5.1 It is strictly necessary because of revocation, withdrawal or discontinuation of accreditation, validation or certification from a mandatory body relating to the course; or - 10.5.2 Due to circumstances outside the reasonable control of the College. - 10.6 In which case the College will use its best efforts to let students know as soon as reasonably possible, inform students of suitable alternative courses, and if such alternatives are not suitable, students will be entitled to withdraw from the course without any other study with the College and receive a refund of any tuition fees paid. - 10.7 The College has an approved Student Protection Plan (available on our website) which outlines how we will protect students' continuation of study in extreme circumstances.
+In line with this plan, the College will take all reasonable steps to ensure you can complete your studies. - 10.8 The College's educational model for teaching and learning may be subject to change in response to any government and Public Health England advice and requirements.
+During the 2025-26 academic year the College's teaching sites are open, and the College looks forward to seeing students and staff on site.
+Where there are changes to the delivery model in response to any government and Public Health England advice, students will be informed and teaching will continue but this may be through an online or blended applied learning approach.
+This means that students could experience a mixture of on-campus teaching and digital, offcampus learning.

+10.9 Where there are changes in response to government and Public Health England advice and this subsequently impacts planned assessment activity the College will work with awarding bodies and partner Universities to ensure all students are informed and are able to fulfil the assessment evidence requirements of their course: